Table of Contents

 - Pagination of the original edition is preserved.
 Pages are separated with a header rule, and the page number is indicated at the top of each page.
 Page numbers are i through iii, followed by 1 through 32.
 Page ii was blank in the original (intentionally), and is so noted here.

 - The USSBS reports do not state or even suggest that the use of the atomic bomb against Japan was unwise.
-On the contrary, a careful analysis of the USSBS findings supports the wisdom of using the bombs.
-For a full discussion, see How the United States Strategic Bombing Survey reports endorsed the use of the atomic bombs.
+For a full discussion, see The USSBS and the Atomic Bombs.

 - Address comments and suggestions to Chuck Anesi.